Hugh Jackman: Jerry Seinfeld Convinced Me To Quit As Wolverine

 Reynolds wants Hugh Jackman to prolong his tenure as Wolverine for just one more film so that the duo can join forces for a second time together on the big-screen.
 Ryan Reynolds even told Entertainment Weekly of his plan back in December.

-Unfortunately Hugh Jackman admitted to Variety soon after that because of his impending departure he isn’t quite so sure that the timing will work out for another Deadpool and Wolverine crossover.
-Which is especially a shame since 2009’s X-Men Origins: Wolverine was roundly criticised for its treatment of Deadpool, which deviated heavily from the original source material, and this would have given both Jackman and Reynolds an opportunity to right that wrong.
+Unfortunately, Hugh Jackman admitted to Variety soon after that because of his impending departure he isn’t quite so sure that the timing will work out for another Deadpool and Wolverine crossover.
+Which is especially a shame since 2009’s X-Men Origins: Wolverine was roundly criticized for its treatment of Deadpool, which deviated heavily from the original source material, and this would have given both Jackman and Reynolds an opportunity to right that wrong.

 [Featured Image by NBC]